 “What am I feeling?
 Because there is a premature beat, the heart has longer to fill for the subsequent contraction.
 In this squeeze, it may pump out 50% more blood than on a ‘normal’ beat.
 That large ejection of blood can give that feeling of a jolt.

 “What tests do we order?
-Every situation is unique, but one test I always order is an EKG (a 10-second heart tracing with 12 leads and all the spikes and bumps).
+Every situation is unique, but for the cheaper alternative that doesn’t require you to mortgage your house or get a short term loan – one test I always order is an EKG (a 10-second heart tracing with 12 leads and all the spikes and bumps).
 Occasionally I will also get a rhythm strip (long EKG).
-I routinely order a 24- or a 48-hour Holter monitor (an all day – or two - EKG).
+I routinely order a 24- or a 48-hour Holter monitor (an all day – or two – EKG).

 “In this discussion, we are talking about PVCs/PACs, but I and your doc will likely want to make sure it’s not another arrhythmia such as atrial fibrillation, atrial flutter, ventricular tachycardia, sick sinus syndrome, etc. If there are cardiovascular risk factors (smoking, high blood pressure, etc.), I will often order an echocardiogram and occasionally a treadmill stress test.